Mearsu/ansible-role-wireguard/README.md

 - `wg_mode` - whether particular device is in server or client mode (more on that later)

 vars/wg_default.yml
-- `wg_package` - package name to install, because it seams that wireguard is packaged in `wireguard-tools` on many distributions, I haven't added distro-specific names yet
+- `wg_package` - package name to install.
+Because it looks like wireguard is packaged in `wireguard-tools` on most distros, I haven't added distro-specific names yet

 other variables
 - `wg_ip` - IP address to use inside the tunnel